Skip to main content

 Does Utah have a senior homestead exemption or a senior property tax freeze?

-What counts as household income in Utah property tax relief programs?
+What counts as household income?

 Can I still get relief if my home is in a trust?